Tips for Giving and Receiving Reviews

 We suggest that your review should be roughly between 150 and 500 words.
 Be aware that the list above contains ideas only - it is not a checklist or a comprehensive list of what you could/should include.

 Many reviews often follow a simple structure.
 You could start off by naming the author and summarizing the main themes/ideas/genres of the book, before moving on to highlight what you saw as the book’s strengths and weaknesses.
 You can also quote certain parts that stood out for you or talk about how the main themes affected the way you think about a particular issue.
 You could also compare it to other books or authors you may have read.
-Don’t forget to neatly summarise it in a meaningful and proper conclusion.
+Don’t forget to neatly summarize it in a meaningful and proper conclusion.

 One more thing, please do not give bland advice along the lines of ‘show, don’t tell’.
 Not only is this advice subjective and ambiguous, but the act of ‘telling’ is largely misunderstood by many in the writing community.
 A lot of people have different ideas of what the advice actually means and personal preferences of when you should ‘show’ and when you should ‘tell’.
 Don’t be that person!